BYUI-Information-Technology/TeamDynamix-Python/README.md

   - Retrieve detailed person information by UID
   - Look up people by username
   - Get UIDs by username
+- Ticket operations:
+  - Search for tickets with various filters
+  - View detailed ticket information
+  - View ticket history and comments
+  - Create new tickets
+  - Add comments to existing tickets
 - Easy to extend with new modules and functionality

 ## Project Structure